 How Can Omega 3 Fatty Acids Promote Eye Health?

 Staying healthy is the first step toward a prosperous lifestyle.
 We drink water, eat healthy meals, and exercise.
-One thing we often tend to neglect, however, is our eyes.
-Just like every organ, our eyes are there to serve a purpose, a very important at that.
-This means that they need just as much care and focus, excuse the pun, as the rest of our body.
+One thing we often tend to neglect, however, is our eyes (to keep our daily contact lenses safe!)
+Check out Multifocal lenses and toric lenses.
+Just like every organ, our eyes are there to serve a purpose, very important at that.
+This means that they need just as much care and focus, excuse the pun, like the rest of our body.
 A good place to start would be to make sure that you are getting a sufficient dose of Omega-3 fatty acids.

 What Is Omega-3?

 Omega-3 belongs to a family of essential fatty acids that have a vital role in the human body.
 These fatty acids have several bonds in the chemical structure of our beings and essence, this means that they are just as responsible for keeping us healthy as other nutrients.

 As the name suggests, Omega 3 is divided into three important types, namely alpha-linolenic acid (LA), docosahexaenoic (DHA) acid and eicosapentaenoic acid (EPA).
 These fatty acids are needed for optimal functioning of the human body and since we cannot produce them on our own, we need to make sure that we get them from the food that we eat.

 All About Vision refers to fatty acids as the “building blocks” that are necessary for the production of hormone-like compounds that aid in maintaining blood pressure, heart rate, and blood clotting.

 When it comes to eye health and the different factors involved, then the omega-3s seem to be on peak performance with the following: